jjpickering10/CI-MS2-PokerQuiz/README.md

 - When testing, sometimes the XMLHttpRequest showed a 500 error in the console and stopped the game.
 > I added in some error handling on each XMLHttpRequest throughout the project to display an alert to the user that an error had occured and to refresh the page.

+- When testing the saveScores function I realised you could save your score without inputting your name.
+> To improve this I disabled the button and added a keyup event listener in each js file to enable the button when a user types.

-- Contrast colours
+Contrast colours
 > Used a11y contrast checker.
 No issues found throughout site.

-- Code cleaned up
+Code cleaned up
 > Used prettier extension to clean up the code in all html, css and js files.

-- Spelling
+Spelling

-- Image sizes
+Image sizes

-- CSS autoprefixer
+CSS autoprefixer
 > Used autoprefixer on all CSS files.
 Copied updated code back into each CSS file.

 ### Project Barriers and Solutions